 - Hearing loss

 Toxic quantities of lead in adults can result in hypertension, reduced kidney function, and reproductive issues.
-In severe cases, it can lead to coma, seizures, and death.
+It can lead to coma, seizures, and death in severe cases.

 It is possible to remove manganese from your water by using: